muratk3n/thirdwave/en/tweets/2019/week33.md

 It happens all the time, Kelvin said the same thing during 1800s.
 "Physics is done.. except a few dark clouds in the horizon".
-Those clouds turned out the starting of major changes (now there is dark energy, matter, just a little fudge here and there, no biggie).
+Those clouds turned out the starting of major changes (now there is dark energy, matter -just a little fudge here and there, no biggie-).

 *2019-8-15 12:50:17*